Guide

 Rent

-This is the cost of rent paid for business property and office space, including land and buildings where your business is located.
+You can claim the rent you pay for your business property and office space, including land and buildings.

 Home office